 - California drug diversion,3

 - Military diversion for veterans with mental health issues,4

 - California’s “bad check” diversion program, 5 and

 - In some counties, a general misdemeanor diversion program.6

-- The defendant has been diagnosed with a mental disorder other than an antisocial personality disorder, borderline personality disorder, or pedophilia, and the diagnosis or treatment occurred in the last five years;
+- You have been diagnosed with a mental disorder other than an antisocial personality disorder, borderline personality disorder, or pedophilia, and the diagnosis or treatment occurred in the last five years;

-- In the opinion of a qualified mental health expert, the defendant would respond to mental health treatment;
+- In the opinion of a qualified mental health expert, you would respond to mental health treatment;

-- The defendant consents to diversion and waives his or her right to a speedy trial;
+- You consent to diversion and waives your right to a speedy trial;

-- The defendant agrees to comply with treatment as a condition of diversion; and
+- You agree to comply with treatment as a condition of diversion; and

-- The court is satisfied that the defendant will not pose an unreasonable risk of danger to public safety.7
+- The court is satisfied that you will not pose an unreasonable risk of danger to public safety.7

 Let’s take a closer look at each of these conditions.

-To qualify for PC 1001.36 diversion, the defendant must have a disorder listed in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders.
+To qualify for PC 1001.36 diversion, you must have a disorder listed in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders.
 Most conditions qualify, including:

 - Bipolar disorder,

 For more discussion, see our article on PTSD as a defense to criminal charges in California.